I2Tunimib/I2T-docs/docs/frontend/table.md

 4. The second group contained in the SubToolbar component, contains actions related to table search and filtering.

-5. The table footer is left to present the user with some statistics about the
+5. The footer, at the left bottom of the table, reports to the users some statistics about the
 table: the number of columns and rows, a percentage of the annotations of the table cells, and some information displayed contextually to a selection of cells.

-6. Finally, the last component is the table.
-The table is built with a set of fully modular sub-components, so that future changes can be implemented with ease.
-To efficiently render a table, [React Table](https://react-table.tanstack.com/) has been used.
-React Table provides a set of APIs to build lightweight, fast and extensible tables.
-The peculiarity of this library is that it doesn’t provide developers with prebuilt UI components, instead it is a headless UI library which doesn’t supply any UI elements leaving developers in full charge of utilizing performant APIs (as a set of React Hooks) to design their own table UI.
-SemTUI has tables as its core elements and, while it is still a prototype, it’s important to ensure that it’s architecture is future-proof in terms of development.
+6. Finally, the last component is the table itself.
+It's built with a set of fully modular sub-components for easy future changes.
+To efficiently render the table, the [TanStack Table](https://tanstack.com/table/) library was used, which provides a set of APIs to build lightweight, fast, and extensible tables.
+Its key feature is its "headless" nature; it doesn't provide any pre-built UI elements, giving developers full control to design their own table UI using performant APIs (like React Hooks).
+Since tables are a core element of SemTUI, and it's a prototype, it's important to ensure that its architecture is future-proof in terms of development.

 ## Table component
 The table component is composed of multiple components so that it can be fully customizable by developers.
 React Table, on the other hand, provides all API and data structures to build it efficiently.